Harshit-garg2611/Python/Readme.md

 4. \\" : Double quote
 5. \\' : Single quote

+## \_\_pychache__ file :
+When a Python module is imported, Python compiles its source code (.py file) into bytecode.
+This bytecode is a lower-level, platform-independent representation of the code that can be executed more efficiently by the Python interpreter.
+Storing this compiled bytecode in \_\_pycache__ avoids the need to recompile the module every time it's imported, leading to faster program execution, especially in larger projects.
+- In working .pyc file

 ## [Operators in python](operators.ipynb)
 ## [Conditional Statements](conditional.ipynb)
 ## [Loops in python](Loops.ipynb)